@import - Importing data

 @import on

-The @import on command initialises the import session.
-When a client-side command import session is started an output folder is created where DbVisualizer generates data representing intermediate results of the import.
+command initializes the import session.
+When a client-side command import session is started, an output folder is created where DbVisualizer generates data representing intermediate results of the import.
 The output folder is created under a root folder (importresults) in the DbVisualizer's current workspace.
-(By default, this is the .dbvis folder in the user's home folder.)
+(By default, this is the .dbvis folder in the user's home folder).
 The name of the folder is generated to be unique.

-These folders are automatically cleaned by DbVisualizer on regular basis.
+These folders are automatically cleaned by DbVisualizer regularly.

 Parameter | Default | Valid Values |